Redot-Engine/redot-docs/contributing/development/compiling/compiling_for_windows.rst

-             ANGLE static library should be built using the same compiler and the same CRT (if you are building with MinGW) you are using for building Godot.
+             ANGLE static library should be built using the same compiler and the same CRT (if you are building with MinGW) you are using for building redot.

 Development in Visual Studio
 ----------------------------

-Using an IDE is not required to compile Godot, as SCons takes care of everything.
+Using an IDE is not required to compile redot, as SCons takes care of everything.
 But if you intend to do engine development or debugging of the engine's C++ code, you may be interested in configuring a code editor or an IDE.

-Folder-based editors don't require any particular setup to start working with Godot's codebase.
+Folder-based editors don't require any particular setup to start working with redot's codebase.
 To edit projects with Visual Studio they need to be set up as a solution.

 You can create a Visual Studio solution via SCons by running SCons with